“Biological diversity is the key to the maintenance of the world as we know it.”

-CEUs available for Landscape Architects, Illinois Master Gardeners and Master Naturalists
+CEUs also available for Illinois Master Gardeners and Master Naturalists

 Who should attend?: Home gardeners and other landscape enthusiasts, wildlife habitat professionals, landscape contractors, land care professionals, growers, garden centers, forest managers, arborists, landscape architects and designers, engineers, sustainability managers, green building professionals, Master Naturalists, and Master Gardeners.